 Ms. 724 manifest URL: https://bvmm.irht.cnrs.fr/iiif...

-Find images of a specific iconographical topic on Biblissima IIIF Collections.
+Find images of a specific iconographical topic using the Biblissima Portal.
 Make a collage in Mirador with at least three images.

 Tip: Take into account that the website's descriptions are written in French and/or English.
 Searching for terms like Apocalypse, dragon, Jerusalem… yields the best results for this exercise.